Cherub and Baby Angel Tattoo Designs and Meanings

 - Consider portraying one cherub or more in a frame, or use clouds or drapery as a background.

-- Cherubs may have bat wings or two small horn on their forehead.
+- Cherubs may have bat wings or two small horns on their forehead.

 - They sometimes have quivers full of arrows.